Lbalkenhol/candl/README.rst

 * ACT DR6 Lensing (`Madhavacheril et al. 2023 <https://arxiv.org/abs/2304.05203>`__, `Qu et al. 2023 <https://arxiv.org/abs/2304.05202>`__)
 * Planck likelihoods available through `clipy <https://github.com/benabed/clipy>`__

-Detailed information on these data sets, how to install data sets separately from the likelihood code, and instructions on how you can add your own data sets can be found `in the docs <https://candl.readthedocs.io/en/latest/data/data_overview.html>`__.
+Detailed information on these data sets and instructions on how you can add your own can be found `in the docs <https://candl.readthedocs.io/en/latest/data/data_overview.html>`__.

 JAX
 ---